Dastar/TelegramBot/README.md

     ```

 2. The bot will start listening to the specified Telegram channels.
 When a new message appears, it will be translated and sent to the target channel.
+3. The bot has commands for execution:
+   * /image - for the next sent message will be added generated image using image_role key from the channel configuration.
+   * /log - send to monitored channel last 15 messages from the log file

 ## Configuration